-The CIS department offers concentrations in Cybersecurity, Networking and Programming, and short certificates in Programming Essentials, Cisco Preparation, Computer Technician Preparation, Cybersecurity Essentials, Server Administration, and Software Applications.
+The CIS department offers concentrations in Cybersecurity, Networking, and Programming, and short term certificates in Computer Technician, Server Administration, Cisco CCNA Preparation, Cybersecurity Essentials, Computer Science Essentials, Programming Essentials, Software Applications, and Swift App Development.

 This program is designed for students seeking employment in the field of Computer Information Systems with a technical concentration.
 The program is not designed for transfer, although many of the courses are transferable to some senior institutions.
 Please note that some required courses may not be offered every semester.
 Due to limited course offerings, degree-seeking students may find it necessary to extend completion timelines, and attend both day and evening classes and attend classes on both campuses or online.